Michael-Yongshi/PyQtGameBoard/README.md

 ## Version
 ### 0.2
-0.2.5   Added optional size parameter for the size of the tiles
+0.2.6   Created QGameboard parent class for optimization and customization 0.2.5   Added optional size parameter for the size of the tiles
         Added a rectangle board
         changed pip name to pyqt-gameboard